inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ELIGIBILITY

 All patients on an epidural

-Patients with epidurals to be visualy denoted highlighted.
-Others are not included in the calculation
+*Patients with epidurals to be visualy highlighted.
+Others are not included in the calculation*

 ## Primary Label Assessment of Motor Block/Bromage Score Label